Coco and Ash

 In the same pot, over medium heat, add in your chopped onion and green pepper and sauté until translucent (about 5 minutes).
 You can add another tablespoon of olive oil if your pan is too dry.
 Classic Chili Perfection

 Once your onions and peppers are translucent, add in your garlic and sauté for only another 2 minutes.
-Remove the pan from the heat and add in 1/2 tsp salt, 1/2 tsp black pepper, 1 tbsp cumin, 3 tbsp chili powder, 1/2 tsp cayenne pepper.
-(I didn’t add the cayenne this time since my kids were eating it)Classic Chili Perfection
+Remove the pan from the heat and add in ½ teaspoon salt, ½ teaspoon black pepper, 1 tablespoon cumin, 3 tablespoon chili powder, ½ teaspoon cayenne pepper.
+(I didn't add the cayenne this time since my kids were eating it)Classic Chili Perfection

 Stir in your seasonings and then add your meat back in to the pot.
 Stir that together then add in all of your other ingredients which include: the cans of tomato sauce, both beans (drained), the fire roasted diced tomatoes, the cocoa powder, and oregano.
 I know cocoa powder seems like something super funky to put in here but you won't taste any "chocolate".
 It just gives the whole dish a rounded richness that takes this chili over the top!
 I also put a picture of the fire roasted tomatoes in here so you can know what to look for. 🙂 They have such a good charred flavor to them and they're not spicy at all.
 Classic Chili Perfection